asselstine/solidity-upgrade-patterns/README.md

 Smart contract security is covered really well by articles all over the internet.
 The exploits are famous (see the [DAO](http://hackingdistributed.com/2016/06/18/analysis-of-the-dao-exploit/)) and have been well publicized and analyzed.

 Contract upgradeability is also [well defined](https://blog.indorse.io/ethereum-upgradeable-smart-contract-strategies-456350d0557c), but how the pattern fits into application architecture was less clear to me.
-I decided to survey the landscape of Ethereum projects to see how they integrate the proxy abstraction.
+I decided to survey the landscape of Ethereum projects.

 ## Introduction

 In this article I examine several mature Ethereum projects to see how they approach contract storage and upgrades.
 I'll be examining [Augur](http://www.augur.net/), [Colony](https://colony.io/), [Aragon](https://aragon.one/) and [Rocket Pool](https://www.rocketpool.net/).
+I've tried to stick strictly to analysis and have avoided projecting any opinions on the code.

 Before continuing you should have a solid understanding of the [`DELEGATECALL`](http://solidity.readthedocs.io/en/develop/assembly.html) opcode.
 Most of the projects use this opcode to implement upgradeable contracts.
 For an example see Manuel Aráoz's [Dispatcher](https://github.com/maraoz/solidity-proxy/blob/master/contracts/Dispatcher.sol).
 More examples can be found in the references section below.